 We understand that the legal process can be intimidating.
-We also believe that dealing with an injury lawyer shouldn’t be stressful.
+We also believe that dealing with a personal injury lawyer shouldn’t be stressful.
 That’s why we provide a friendly, down-to-earth client experience.
 We take pride in being accessible and working closely with injured individuals every step of the way.

 Compensation in a Halifax Motor Vehicle Accident Claim

-Recovering compensation for injuries sustained in a car accident can be quite complex under Nova Scotia law as there are two separate ways in which an injured person may be able to claim compensation.
+Recovering compensation for injuries sustained in motor vehicle accidents can be quite complex under Nova Scotia law as there are two separate ways in which an injured person may be able to claim compensation from an insurance company.
 First, an injured person may be able to recover no-fault accident benefits under their own auto policy.
 Second, if someone else was at fault for causing the accident, then the injured person may be able to recover compensation through a personal injury lawsuit.

 Under Nova Scotia’s no-fault car insurance system, anyone who is injured in a car accident turns to their own insurance provider for compensation first, regardless of who was at fault for the accident.